-Composer and lyricist Jonathan Brielle was joined by a host of Broadway stars to give an intimate Birdland audience a sneak peak of the new James Joyce inspired musical “Himself and Nora” and other works in “I Saw Broadway.”
+Composer and lyricist Jonathan Brielle was joined by a host of Broadway stars to give an intimate Birdland audience a sneak peek of the new James Joyce inspired musical “Himself and Nora” and other works in “I Saw Broadway.”

 Brielle joined by his crack-backing band, expertly led by musical director and pianist Jeff Klitz, treated the audience to a selection of numbers from his repertoire including “40 Naked Women, a Monkey, and Me” and “Nightmare Alley.”
 Joining Brielle on vocal duty was Matt Bogart (Jersey Boys), Whitney Bashor (Bridges of Madison County), Veanne Cox (American in Paris), and Rose Hemingway (How to Succeed…).

 In what was a fun and humor-inflected evening inspired by Brielle and his witty and poignant lyricism, the standout performance of the night came from Whitney Bashor playing Nora–the wife and muse of 20th century Irish writer James Joyce, and the character that lends her name to Brielle’s newest musical “Himself and Nora.”

 Bashor put in a heartfelt on the small stage singing the songs “Stand Fast” and “Without a Man.”
 Bashor’s co-star Matt Bogart also performed with the numbers “Land of Erin” and “Always in Love,” giving the audience a broader picture of the upcoming show.